Hide Apps on iPhone

 How to Disguise Apps Using the Shortcuts App

-Step 5: Remove the original app from home screen
+Step 5: Remove the Original App Icon from Your Home Screen

 How to Make an App Hidden from Search and Siri

 Even hidden apps can appear in Spotlight search or Siri suggestions.
-Explain how to disable these to fully hide an app on iPhone.
+Here’s how to disable these features to fully hide an app on iPhone.

 Disabling Spotlight Search for specific apps